dacamo76/throng/README.md

 ;;; Quickly get first 2 connections.
 Response only has 10 connections. user> (->> connections :connections (take 2))

 ;;; DON'T DO THIS.
-This will make 15 API request for the 150 connections user> (->> connections :connections count)
+This will make 15 API requests for the 150 connections user> (->> connections :connections count)
 150
 ```